-In Part 1 of this series: https://www.xcentium.com/blogs/building-fast-and-powerful-search-with-contentstack-and-algolia , we explored the foundational steps for building fast and powerful search using ContentStack and Algolia.
-Now, in this follow-up, we’ll dive deeper into content type mapping—a critical aspect of optimizing how your content is indexed and displayed in Algolia.
+In this follow-up article, we dive deeper into content type mapping — a critical aspect of optimizing how your content is indexed and displayed within Algolia.

 Use Case: Mapping the “Author” Content Type